Keep plastic out of Narragansett Bay

 Because they do not biodegrade, plastic from bags remains in our waters for hundreds of years, perhaps longer.
 Nothing we use for just five minutes should pollute Narragansett Bay for hundreds of years, spoiling its waters with trash and endangering the wildlife we treasure and depend on.

-Join our campaign today to ban plastic bags: Send your legislature a message today!
+Join our campaign today to ban plastic bags.

-- Plastic debris kills millions of sea turtles, sea birds, and marine mammals each year.
+- Plastic debris kill millions of sea turtles, sea birds and marine mammals each year.

 - Plastic bits ingested by fish and clams can carry toxic pollutants like DDT and PCB.

-- Bans throughout Rhode Island could keep hundreds of millions of plastic bags out of our oceans every year.
+- Bans throughout Rhode Island could keep hundreds of millions of plastic bags out of our waste stream every year.